 Temple University permits students to bring a maximum of 6 transfer credits (or two courses) into the MS program, but only under the following circumstances:

-1. Requests for transfer credits must be made when the student is applying for matriculation into the QA/RA MS program.
-Under no circumstances can transfer credits be awarded after a student has been officially admitted into the program or is near completion of the degree.
+1. Requests for transfer credits must be made when the student is applying for matriculation into the Regulatory Affairs and Quality Assurance MS program.
+Under no circumstances will transfer credits be awarded after a student has been officially admitted into the program or is near completion of the degree.

 2. All courses being considered for transfer credits must have been taken within the last five years and be from a fully accredited American college or university.
 Grades in all courses must be "B" quality or greater.

-3. The courses being considered for transfer credits must be identical or very similar to courses currently offered in the QA/RA program.
-It is the student's responsibility to provide sufficient documentation demonstrating this similarity, including an official course description from the school (in an official school catalogue), a copy of course syllabi (clearly depicting topics covered), and copies of tests or other assignments which demonstrate that the work is equivalent to a graduate-level course in Temple's QA/RA program.
+3. Courses being considered for transfer credits must be identical or very similar to courses currently offered in the Regulatory Affairs and Quality Assurance program.
+The applicant is responsible for providing sufficient documentation that shows this similarity, including an official course description (in an official school catalogue), a copy of the course syllabus (clearly depicting topics covered), and copies of tests or other assignments which demonstrate that the work is equivalent to a graduate-level course in Temple's RA and QA program.
 Without this documentation, the request for transfer credits will be denied.

 4. Transfer credits cannot be earned from industry workshops or conferences.
-There are no exceptions to this rule.
+There are no exceptions.

-5. Students are permitted to take no more than three courses (or 9 credits) in the QA/RA program before formally applying for admission.
-QA/RA courses taken before matriculation may be considered "transfer credits" since the student is not officially admitted to the program.
-Therefore, additional transfer credits will not be considered if the student has taken more than three QA/RA courses.
+5. Students are permitted to take no more than three courses (or 9 credits) in the RA and QA program before formally applying for admission.
+Regulatory Affairs and Quality Assurance courses taken before matriculation may be considered "transfer credits" since the student is not officially admitted to the program.
+Therefore, additional transfer credits will not be considered if the student has taken more than three Regulatory Affairs and Quality Assurance courses.